iamsmkr/greeter/README.md

     ```

 4. Distribute the key and verify

-    Since other people need your public key to verify your files, you have to distribute your public key to a key server.
+    Since other people need your public key to verify your files, you have to distribute your public key to a key server:

     ```sh
     $ gpg --keyserver keyserver.ubuntu.com --send-keys 1234517530FB96F147C6A146A326F592D39AAAAA
     $ gpg --keyserver keyserver.ubuntu.com --search-keys 'mail@shivamkapoor.com'
     ```

-5. Export secret keys
+5. Export secret keys for sbt

     ```sh
     $ gpg -a --export-secret-keys > ~/.sbt/gpg/secring.asc
     ```

 6. Create Sonatype credentials file under `.sbt` and add following to that file:

     ```sh
     $ cat sonatype_credentials